TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 7/Isaiah 7.12.md

 ---

-But Ahaz said, I will not ask, neither will I tempt Jehovah.
+But Ahaz said, "I will not ask, neither will I tempt Yahweh."